COVID-19: Construction site operating procedures

 The Construction Leadership Council (“CLC”) has recently published an updated version of its Construction Site Operating Procedures: Protecting Your Workforce during Coronavirus (Covid-19) seeking to introduce consistent measures on construction sites of all types and sizes and emphasising the need to protect their workforce.
 This includes considering how personnel travel to and from site.
 Construction workers are encouraged to use their own private vehicles where possible, and if they need to share transport, they should try to share with the same individuals (up to a maximum of 6 at any one time) and wear a face covering.
 When public transport is the only option, workers should try to avoid travelling during peak times (05:45 – 08.15 and 16:00 – 17:30) and must wear a face covering.

 Constructions site managers and employers are now faced with the challenging task of making sure their sites can operate effectively whilst ensuring the workers can travel into work safely.
 Appropriate measures may include changing and staggering site hours to reduce congestion on public transport, making parking arrangements for additional vehicles and bicycles, and providing facilities such as lockers and showers.
-The CLC has produced a handy flowchart on what to do if a worker has Covid-19 or has to self-isolate.

 The updated CLC Site Operating Procedures also advises construction sites to stop all non-essential visitors, to increase cleaning operations for commonly used areas, and carry out regular risk assessments to minimise the spread of infection.